-Today we are going to talk about what is kombucha, what is SCOBY and how you can enjoy Kombucha every day!
+Today I'm going to help walk you through with an amazing solution called kombucha!
+We are going to talk about what kombucha is, what is SCOBY and how you can enjoy kombucha every day!

 When you buy it at the store, each bottle can be anywhere between $3-5, they typically have not fermented as long so they have less health benefits than if you are drinking homemade.
 SO -- why not make it at home?
 Making your own can be WAY less expensive, but you must do it right.

-How do you get your own SCOBY??
-By getting one from a friend – or you can purchase it here.
+- How do you get your own SCOBY??
+By getting one from a friend – or you can purchase one here.

-How do you make it?
+- How do you make it?
 There are two ways to make it you can batch brew or continuous brew.
 Today I’m going to talk about the continuous brew method.
 You need to brew in a glass or stainless steel container as others like plastic, clay, ceramic can either contaminate the bacteria.
-To make your first batch you will need: glass or stainless steel container, SCOBY, purified water, black, organic white or green tea, muslin tea bag if using loose leaf tea, and organic cane sugar.
+To make your first batch you will need: glass or stainless steel container, SCOBY, purified water, black, organic white or green tea (this is my favorite blend), muslin tea bag if using loose leaf tea, and organic cane sugar.
 Find our suggestions here.

 4. Let it ferment it for 10-28 days.